-Stamina® GT5 is a breakthrough in the development of grazing tolerant lucernes for the Australian environment.
-It is a true grazing tolerant lucerne which has been trialled over many years under the internationally recognised Standard Test Protocol for grazing tolerant lucernes (see page 6 for more information).
+Stamina GT5 is a high performing lucerne variety that will produce quality hay and grazing opportunities for seven to ten years.
+It is a true grazing tolerant lucerne which has been trialled over many years under the internationally recognised Standard Test Protocol for grazing tolerant lucernes.
 It has low, broad crowns and is naturally of high forage quality with fine stems and high leaf-to-stem ratio.
-Stamina® GT5 lucerne is the ultimate choice where a stand is required for prolonged periods of set-stocking.
+Stamina GT5 lucerne is the ultimate choice where a stand is required for prolonged periods of set-stocking.

 The sowing technique is the method of actually getting the seed into the soil.
 With so many different options for sowing equipment, it is important to understand the impact this can have when sowing lucerne.
 Accuracy of sowing rate, equipment condition (shears, knife points or discs) and final compaction (press wheels, harrows or tyre roller) are all important when looking to successfully establish lucerne.

 While Stamina GT5 has gone through a tough protocol for testing for grazing tolerance, it is not recommended that it is treated in this way in a commercial situation.
 However, what the testing does do is give the farmer confidence that Stamina GT5 will survive better than most other lucernes if treated in less than ideal management for lucerne persistence.
 As lucerne relies on stored energy (carbohydrates) in its root system to produce new foliage following grazing, it is recommended that Stamina® GT5 be managed in a rotational grazing system.